Thomas "Tom" C. H. Silbaugh - Father's Day - 2015 - In Memoriam

 You were able to give my mother the good life that she so richly deserved but had never before enjoyed, including a home on a lake for 25 of the over 43 years you two were together.
 Dad, you and mother also enjoyed a very active and enjoyable social life together with your many friends until the Lord called you home in 1988.

 Dad, I must thank you for introducing me to June Rolstad when I was home on leave from the Army in May of 1951.
+I guess you thought I needed help in finding my life's partner...after all you had watched as I received two "Dear John" letters in the previous years of my military service!
 As a result of this meeting, June and I went on to have a life long 56 year relationship as husband and wife.
 June became the love and light of my life and may well have also been the greatest blessing of my life!
 You and God must have teamed up on arranging that meeting for June and I.

 The grand children also have pleasant memories of the part you played in their lives.